Amathole Mountains

-Amatola, Amatole or Amathole are a range of densely forested mountains, situated in the Eastern Cape province of South Africa.
+Amatola, Amatole or Amathole (the latter being the most correct) are a range of densely forested mountains, situated in the Eastern Cape province of South Africa.
 The word Amathole means ‘calves’ in Xhosa, and Amathole District Municipality, which lies to the south, is named after these mountains.

 Geology

 The Amathole Mountains form part of the southern portion of the Great Escarpment, rising over 1,800 metres above sea level.
 The escarpment slopes are densely covered in ancient forests of yellowwoods, white stinkwoods, Cape chestnuts and other indigenous trees.
 Deep indigenous woods like Kologha and Kubusie are some of the largest swaths of forest in South Africa.
 The mountains are capped with flower-rich montane grassland.
 Albany thickets also feature prominently in the surrounding area.

 The mountains are known for their scenery, forests, ravines, waterfalls and panoramic views.
 The six-day Amatola hiking trail is one of the top hiking trails in South Africa.

 The Amatola Mountains’ geology is characterised by the Beaufort Group (subdivided into the Tarkastad and Adelaide subgroups), which forms part of the Karoo sequence.
 The sediments were formed by depositions in river channels, floodplains and swamps.